onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T5.14 Noun + noun

-- 1 A Excuse mel Is there a post office near here?
+- 1 A Excuse me!
+Is there a post office near here?
   - B Yes.
 Can you see the bus stop over there?
   - A Yes, I can.
   - B Well, it's next to the bus stop.
 Near the traffic lights.